Where is your office located?

 Do you accept insurance?

-We are in network with Aetna, Anthem/ BCBS, and Cigna.
+We are in network with Aetna, Anthem/ BCBS and Tricare.
+We have a contract with Cigna that will be ending July 31, 2019 and will no longer be in network at that time.
 We also accept several EAPs, Victims Compensation, and Second Wind.
-For those who are covered by another healthcare company, we charge the out of pocket rate ($130 for the intake session and $110 for following sessions.)* A superbill can be provided to submit for reimbursement by your insurance company.
+For those who are covered by another healthcare company, we charge the out of pocket rate ($160 for the intake session and $130 for following sessions.)* A superbill can be provided to submit for reimbursement by your insurance company.
 We are able to accept FSA cards.

 *Extended sessions or emergency sessions are charged at a higher rate.